MAKING PLANS AND BREAKING PLANS

-Earlier this year I was on a solo trip and I met a pretty girl.
+Earlier this year I was on a solo trip and I met a pretty girl while climbing a volcano.
 She was interesting, cool, and a huge amount of fun.
 I knew fairly quickly I wanted to spend more time with her.
-After a short discussion we agreed changing our plans to spend a few extra days together would be crazy...so we decided to change all our plans and spend a few extra days together.
+After a short discussion we agreed changing our plans to spend a few extra days together would be crazy.
+So we decided to change all our plans and spend a few extra days together.

 More recently, I was staying in a small town in New Zealand to do some snowboarding.
 Built on the edge of a beautiful lake and surrounded by snow capped mountains, this town is everything that New Zealand promises tourists in its advertising.
 If however, on your second day snowboarding you slam into the ground bruising your ribs and rendering yourself unable to breathe properly, you will find yourself trapped in a three road town, with an old railway, a small playground and a single store which also acts as a cafe, restaurant, bar, and the local post office.
 After moping around the house for a week in a state of melodramatic melancholy, I changed all my plans and left.

-Meeting the girl and leaving the town aren't the focus of this article but it did make me think of some great advice I give people who are in the process of planning their travel.
-I have found more people tend to naturally follow this advice as they become more familiar and comfortable with travelling, some faster than others, depending on your state of anxiety.
+Meeting the girl and leaving the town aren’t the focus of this article.
+However, it did make me think of some great advice I give people who are in the process of planning their travel.
+I have found more people tend to naturally follow this advice as they become more familiar and comfortable with travelling.
+Some adapt faster than others, depending on your state of anxiety.